 The AnyBody Modeling System implements an interface for using Python functionality in models.
 The AnyBody Modeling System installation includes a Python 3.7 distribution, but a user-selected Python installation is also supported.
-Supported versions of Python are 2.7, 3.4, 3.5, 3.6, 3.7 or 3.8.
-The 32 bit version of AnyBody can interface with a 32 bit Python installation, and the 64 bit version of AnyBody can use a 64 bit Python installation.
+Supported versions of Python are 2.7 and 3.4 to 3.11.
+AnyBody can interface with a 64 bit Python installation.